learn-co-curriculum/curriculum-team/hiring.md

 ## Recruiting from Technical Writers

-**PLUSES**: They can write, they understand voice, they understand style, they understand taking technical information and making it digestible
+**PLUSES**: They can write, they understand voice, they understand style, they understand taking technical information and making it digestible<br/>

 **CONS**: At the far-left extreme, they don't have the ability to _generate_ content.
 They need a technician to generate the content which they re-craft.
 This is a sub-optimal match for FI because we need that _generative_